C0d366/zf2-tutorial/README.md

     php composer.phar self-update
     php composer.phar install

 (The `self-update` directive is to ensure you have an up-to-date `composer.phar` available.)

+Take a look at the `composer.json`.

 Virtual Host
 ------------
-Afterwards, set up a virtual host to point to the public/ directory of the project and you should be ready to go!
+Afterwards, set up a virtual host to point to the public/ directory of the project.

     <VirtualHost *:80>
         ServerName zf2-tutorial.localhost